hazae41/fleche/README.md

 - Relies on the above HTTP
 - Powered by WebAssembly
 - Same API than native
-- Only 0.3 ms slower than native
+- Only 0.3ms slower than native

 ### [Upcoming features](https://github.com/sponsors/hazae41)
 - More HTTP 1.1 features